zendframework/zf2-documentation/docs/languages/en/modules/zend.http.request.rst

 **renderRequestLine**
    ``renderRequestLine()``

-   Return the formatted request line (first line) for this HTTP request
+   Return the formatted request line (first line) for this HTTP request.

    Returns string